This post may contain affiliate links. Read the affiliate disclosure here.

 - Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper.

-- Add the butter, brown sugar, and granulated sugar to a large bowl.
-Using a handheld electric mixer or stand mixer, cream the butter and sugars together.
-Cream for 3-5 minutes, or until light and fluffy.
+- Add the vegan butter, brown sugar, and sugar to a large bowl.
+Using a handheld electric mixer or a stand mixer, cream the butter and sugars together until light and fluffy (about 2-3 minutes).
 Add the flax egg, molasses, and vanilla extract.
-Cream together once more until evenly combined.
+Cream together once more to combine.

-- In a separate bowl, combine the quick oats, all-purpose flour, baking soda, cinnamon, baking powder, salt, and nutmeg.
-Mix together.
+- Add the quick oats, flour, baking soda, cinnamon, baking powder, nutmeg, and salt.
+Mix together until just combined.

-- While the cookies cool, prepare the vanilla cream filling.
+- While the oatmeal cookies cool, prepare the dairy-free vanilla buttercream frosting.

 Notes